dmhendricks/wordpress-base-plugin/readme.txt

 == Description ==
 This is a boilerplate WordPress plugin featuring namespace autoloading and integration with [Carbon Fields](https://github.com/htmlburger/carbon-fields).

-It is intended to be used as a starting point for creating quick WordPress plugins.
+It is intended to be used as a starting point for quickly creating WordPress plugins.

+= Requirements =

+* WordPress 4.0 or higher
+* PHP 5.4 or higher

 == Installation ==